-All Unmanned Aerial Vehicle (UAV) pilots need to have a Permission For Aerial Work (PFAW) from the Civil Aviation Authority (CAA) to operate the UK airspace.
+All Unmanned Aerial Vehicle (UAV) pilots need to have a Permission For Commercial Operations (PfCO) from the Civil Aviation Authority (CAA) to operate the UK airspace.

-For each shoot we must adhere to the processes in our Operations Manual in accordance with our BNUC-S Qualification.
+For each shoot we must adhere to the processes in our Operations Manual in accordance with our BNUC-S & CDP-C Qualifications.